LendiDev/backend-nc-games/README.md

    The example of file content can be found in ```.env-example```.

-    Or here is an example how they should look like:
+   Alternatively,  here is an example how they should look like:

     `.env.development`
     ```